caraway-and-rye/caraway-and-rye.github.io/recipes/european/chicken-sauce.md

 Put the **stock** to boil in a small pan so it's hot when the chicken is cooked.

-Salt and pepper the **chicken** on each side and fry on medium heat in a little oil until golden on both sides.
+Salt and pepper the **chicken** on each side and fry on medium heat in a little **oil** until golden on both sides.
 Cook in batches if needed.
+Remove from the pan and set aside.

-Remove from the pan and add the **shallot and garlic** in its place.
+Add a little **butter** to the pan and let it melt then add the **shallot and garlic** in its place.
 Fry until translucent.
 Sprinkle some **flour** and cook a minute.
 Add a little hot soup, stirring.
 Add slowly all the soup stirring to break any clumps.
 Bring the sauce to a boil and cook for 1-2 minutes.
 Add **cream or milk** and boil another minute.
 Check the sauce for seasoning and add some **extra pepper**.
 Return the chicken pieces to the pan and thourougly reheat.

 Serve with bread and salad.